 Decoding the Legalities Behind TN Speaker Disqualifying Dinakaran MLAs

+Decoding the Legalities Behind Tamil Nadu Speaker Disqualifying Dinakaran MLAs

-File photo of O Panneerswamy, TTV Dinakaran and and Palaniswami.
+File photo of O Panneerselvam, TTV Dinakaran and E Palaniswami.

-New Delhi: The Madras High Court will on Wednesday hear the plea of 18 disqualified AIADMK MLAs who owed allegiance to the former party leader, TTV Dinakaran.
-The Tamil Nadu Assembly Speaker P Dhanapal on Monday, disqualified them under ‘The Members of the Tamil Nadu Legislative Assembly (Disqualification Grounds of Defection) Rules, 1986’ formed in accordance with the Tenth Schedule (Articles 102 (2) and 191 (2)) of the Constitution.
+New Delhi: The Madras High Court will on Thursday pronounce its verdict on the petitions seeking disqualification of 18 AIADMK MLAs, who owe allegiance to the former party leader, TTV Dinakaran.
+The Tamil Nadu Assembly Speaker P Dhanapal had last year disqualified them under ‘The Members of the Tamil Nadu Legislative Assembly (Disqualification Grounds of Defection) Rules, 1986’ formed in accordance with the Tenth Schedule (Articles 102 (2) and 191 (2)) of the Constitution.

-The 18 MLAs had refused to support Chief Minister K Palaniswami and revolted against him last month.
-The MLAs filed a plea with the Madras HC questioning the validity of the Speaker’s decision.
+The 18 MLAs had refused to support Chief Minister K Palaniswami and revolted against him.
+The MLAs filed a plea with the Madras HC, questioning the validity of the Speaker’s decision.

 The case has opened a Pandora’s Box of legal questions that the court will have to delve into.
 Some of these questions are pertinent as the court will now have to walk a fine line to determine whether a leader of a party can be treated as an individual or the entire party by himself.

-Moreover, it will also have to be looked at that if the party members express dissatisfaction with their leader, will they still remain members of the organization.
+Moreover, it will also have to be looked at that if the party members express dissatisfaction with their leader, will they still remain members of the organisation.

 In an attempt to decode all of these issues, News18 speaks to PDT Acharya, Former Secretary General of the 14th Lok Sabha and 15th Lok Sabha and also the former Lok Sabha Secretariat.